renpoo/TextHandling/README.md

 And for those downloaded .pdf(s), you can summarize its contents (each) by combination of Automator & "Text > Summarize" with some shell scripts and python codes (by executing Automator.workflown on macOS).

+But you have to define those shell environment variables like these (when you want to use Google search API)

+# Google Books Search
+export GOOGLE_API_KEY="XXXXXX"
+export GOOGLE_SEARCH_ENGINE_ID="YYYYYY"

+Good Luck!!

 The example of input_file (.txt) is as below.